spacewalke/Home_Lab/wazuh-siem-lab/README.md

    curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh
    sudo bash wazuh-install.sh --install-all
    ```
-   > We first tried the quick `-a` all‑in‑one flag and ran into GPG key and dashboard startup issues.
+   > I first tried the quick `-a` all‑in‑one flag and ran into GPG key and dashboard startup issues.
 Following the documented flow fixed it.

 2) **Onboard Hosts (Agents)**
-   - From the Wazuh dashboard → **Agents** → *Add agent* → copy the registration command shown.
+   - From the Wazuh dashboard, I navigated to Agents → Add Agent, selected the OS, and copied the registration command.
-   - Installed agent on:
+   - Agents were successfully installed on:
      - `docker-host`
      - `pihole`
-   - If the agent doesn't show up immediately, restart the service and give it a few minutes.
+   - If an agent didn't appear immediately in the dashboard, restarting the agent service and waiting a few minutes helped resolve the issue

 3) **Trigger Test Events**
    - SSH brute force (simulate failed logins):